BSc Environmental Science

 • Students will have good prospects for placement.
 They can work as environmentalists in a variety of government agencies.
 They can work in non-governmental organizations (NGOs) to solve and educate people about various environmental challenges.

 • They can also work for private firms to discover solutions for proper garbage disposal to decrease the amount of environmental harm.
-As freshers, they would be able to make an average income of roughly 3 LPA-5 LPA with all of these employment opportunities.
+As freshers, they would be able to make an average income of roughly INR 4 LPA to 6 LPA with all of these employment opportunities.

-To give a brief overview of the types of topics you will come across during the degree program, here is a list of subjects you can expect to study in BSc Environmental Science:
+The BSc Environmental Science curriculum is designed to provide a holistic understanding of environmental systems.
+To give you a brief overview of the subjects and topics you will be exposed to during the degree program, here is a list of subjects you can expect to study in the BSc Environmental Science:

 • Countryside and the Environment